-There's been a lot of recent interest in catamaran performance and the catamaran hull designs that define performance.
+Since the America's Cup went multihull, there's been a lot of interest in catamaran performance and the catamaran hull designs that define performance.
 Many guys are investigating whether to buy a catamaran or design and build their dream boat.
 Let it be said here that building a large catamaran is not for the faint of heart.
 People begin building 100s of boats a year, yet few are ever completed, as life always seems to have a way of interfering with a good boat build.

 Never the less, since the rest of this website is about selecting and buying a boat, it only seems fair to have at least one webpage that covers catamaran design.
 This page contains notes on boat hull design goals and the mathematical formulas used in actual catamaran hull design.
 It has become a popular research stop and an important reference to the catamaran design community.